johncox00/ld-app/README.md

   ]
 ```

+_* When you read the word "we" throughout this write up, it's referring to a hypothetical team in a hypothetical ecom company to make the hypothetical scenario slightly more relatable.
+The code in the repo was written by only myself, though._

-_* To be clear, making REST API calls to LanchDarkly from client-side code is not advisable.
+_** To be clear, making REST API calls to LanchDarkly from client-side code is not advisable.
 This is strictly for demonstration purposes._

 ### Tester